jmcerrejon/misapuntesde/src/2013/02/tip-save-and-compress-at-the-same-time-with-dd-and-gzip.md

 ---
 id: 79
 title: Tip. save and compress at the same time with dd and gzip
+description: Tip. save and compress at the same time with dd and gzip
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-02-24 19:20:00